-- Your current team is already working to their max and the transition to a new way of doing things is too much for them to handle.
+- Your team is working to their max and the transition to a new way of doing things is too difficult for them to handle right now.

-- Your internal IT team is focused on keeping your IT running and doesn’t have time to devote towards building the right solution.
+- Your internal IT team is focused on keeping your IT running so they don't have the time to devote towards building new solutions.